magdakura/product-writing/design-challenges/improve-Macys.md

 _How would we measure success?_
 - % of shoppers in the age group 25-40.

-_PSAs:_

--   Making lots of assumptions based on my personal experience and cursory industry research

--   Limiting this exercise to apparel, only

 ## First things first, know your customer